otabekdev1/otabekdev1/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am a front-end software engineer specializing in building high load front-end services, web applications, and systems using JavaScript and React.
+I am a front-end services, web applications, and systems using JavaScript and React.
 I solve problems, automate things, help businesses and people to grow and improve life. </br>

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: